 A highly-accomplished multi-instrumental musician since childhood, Ivy won fifth prize (out of 850 entrants) in the 2006 1-MIC (Music Industry Charts) UK Award for her original song – Celebrity, when she formed her own band, Satsuma (2005-07).
 Her songs are funky, modern and eclectic, with strong urban grooves and lyrics.
 Satsuma has played headlining gigs at top London venues such as: The Marquee Club, The Troubadour Club, The Water Rats, The Betsey Trotwood, Plan B and Clockwork.

-Ivy’s first novel Cry of the Flying Rhino is published November 2017 and second novel Heart of Glass will be published by Unbound in the winter of 2017/18.
+Ivy’s first novel Cry of the Flying Rhino was published on 16 November 2017 and second novel Heart of Glass will be published by Unbound in 30 June 2018.
 By profession Ivy is an architect and interior designer.
 She lives in London.